 - 1 small (50g) tomato finely chopped

-- 1 lb chicken tenders (or thighs or breast) cubed into 1” pieces
+- 1 lb boneless chicken (I prefer thighs or tenders but you may use breast) cubed into 1” pieces

 - 1 3/4 cups water